dokadon/terraform-web-server/web-server-jenkins.puppet/README.md

 ``export AWS_SECRET_ACCESS_KEY=[AWS_SECRET_ACCESS_KEY]``

-# Building the web server infrastructure
+# Building the Jenkins instance

-After setting up your devops env and exporting your AWS user credentials to the environment build the web server from within the web-server directory by:
+After setting up your devops env and exporting your AWS user credentials to the environment build the Jenkins instance from within the web-server-jenkins.puppet directory by:

+``cd web-server-jenkins.puppet``

+Edit the ``vars.tf`` and change ``example.com`` to your actual domain.
+Also, replace the other values for the other variables with your speciific values.

+``cd upload``

+Edit these files also and replace ``example.com`` with your actual domain.

-``cd web-server``
+``cd ../``

 ``terraform init``